aroemers/crustimoney/README.md

 * Improve the reporting of parse errors, instead of reporting all possible errors.
 * Improve the readability of the source, by splitting some large functions.
 * Add support for *, + and ? modifiers, by adding rule rewriting.
+* Decide whether rules that might recurse always return a vector or not.
+Currently it does not (as can be seen by looking at the `:product` values in the example AST).

 ## License